Katherine Jessie Norman1

 Patrick Terence Keyes1

-Patrick Terence Keyes was born on 8 February 1918.1 He is the son of Sir Terence Humphrey Keyes and Edith Beatrice McMahon.2 He married Frances Langton, daughter of Major Arthur Victor Langton, on 12 September 1953.1
+Patrick Terence Keyes was born on 8 February 1918.1 He was the son of Sir Terence Humphrey Keyes and Edith Beatrice McMahon.2 He married Frances Langton, daughter of Major Arthur Victor Langton and Jessie-Anne McWilliam, on 12 September 1953.1 He died on 26 July 2010 at age 92.3

-Patrick Terence Keyes was educated at Stowe School, Buckingham, Buckinghamshire, England.1 He was educated at King's College London, London, England.1 He fought in the Second World War.1 He gained the rank of officer in the service of the Queen's Royal Regiment and Intelligence Corps.1
+He was educated at Stowe School, Buckingham, Buckinghamshire, EnglandG.1 He was educated at King's College London, London, EnglandG.1 He fought in the Second World War.1 He gained the rank of officer in the Queen's Royal Regiment and Intelligence Corps.1

 Children of Patrick Terence Keyes and Frances Langton